Share your insights

 Aetiology

-• Dry gangrene: caused by chronic ischemia, typically due to peripheral arterial disease.
+• Dry gangrene: caused by chronic ischaemia, typically due to peripheral arterial disease.

 • Wet gangrene: results from an untreated infected wound leading to tissue necrosis.